Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 There are trollies or horse carriages you can use at reasonable prices.
 We found the best ways to appreciate this town was by horse-drawn carriage.
 Listening to the clip clop of the horses’ hooves on the cobblestone roadway was delightful.
 Felt like stepping back in time.

 Our carriage passed by the Fernandina Plaza Historic State Park, where the long-gone Fort San Carlos once stood.
 Originally built to guard Spanish colonial Fernandina in 1816, it is a part of the old town historic district.
 Much of the site has eroded into the Amelia River.
 All that remains are the fort’s parade grounds.
 While walking the grounds and reading the signs, we got an overview of the site dating from 2000 B.C. through till present day.
-Our guide told us several groups occupied the bluffs in the past, including Native Americans, the Spanish, the British, patriots, pirates, and Federal troops.
+Our guide told us several groups occupied the bluffs in the past, including Native Americans, the Spanish, the British, patriots, pirates, and federal troops.
 This is probably why Amelia Island is also called the Isle of Eight Flags.
 The tour was a very relaxing experience, and we learned about the history of this charming southern village.

 Downtown there are plenty of trendy gift shops and considering it is spring break, it was not crowded.
-These are just a few of the many great dining options in Fernandina Beach.
+These are just a few of the many great dining options at Fernandina Beach.
 Whether you’re in the mood for seafood, French cuisine, or classic American fare, you’re sure to find something to satisfy your taste buds in this charming coastal town.

-España Restaurant & Tapas: The restaurant in an old house in the historic part of Fernandina Beach, specializing in distinctive flavors from Spain and Portugal.
+España Restaurant & Tapas: The restaurant housed in an old house in the historic part of Fernandina Beach, specializing in distinctive flavors from Spain and Portugal.
 Know for its traditional Spanish dishes, including paella, tortilla Española, and chorizo al vino.
 The restaurant uses fresh ingredients and classical cooking techniques to create authentic flavors and textures.

 Timoti’s Seafood Shak: If you’re looking for fresh, locally caught seafood in a casual setting, Timoti’s is the place to go.
 The menu features a variety of seafood dishes, from shrimp and oyster baskets to fish tacos and ceviche.
 Excellent food and ambiance!
 It is a small location with outdoor seating only.
 The tables were all picnic style.